 Tracy Seddon was employed by LSTM in 2009 as a Programme Administrator for several European funded programmes worth an estimated 25 million Euro’s.
-The Programmes included AntiMal, CRIMALDDI, and T-REC.
-From 2012 to 2014 Tracy worked with Professor Imelda Bates to build the Capacity Research Unit which supports Capacity Strengthening activities in hospitals, laboratories and research institutions across Africa.
-Tracy went on to work with the Respiratory Research Unit from May 2014 to March 2016 as their Unit Administrator.
-With support from Professor Stephen Gordon, Tracy was responsible for assisting the development and growth of the Experimental Human Pneumococcal Challenge (EHPC) Team supporting activities fundamental to clinical science which include; Good Clinical Practice (GCP), Research Governance, recruitment of PhD students and Clinical internships, seeking and securing new funding and organising public engagement activities.
+From 2012 to 2014 Tracy supported Professor Imelda Bates to build the Capacity Research Unit which advocates Capacity Strengthening activities in hospitals, laboratories and research institutions across Africa.
+In 2014 Tracy moved to the Department of Clinical Sciences working with the Respiratory Research Unit.
+With support from Professor Stephen Gordon, Tracy was responsible for assisting the development and growth of the Experimental Human Pneumococcal Challenge (EHPC) Team supporting activities fundamental to clinical science.

 - IPTp with dihydroartemisinin-piperaquine and azithromycin for malaria, sexually transmitted and reproductive tract infections in pregnancy in high sulphadoxine-pyrimethamine resistance areas in Kenya, Malawi, and Tanzania.
 TRIA-2015-1076-IMPROVE (Dec 2016 – Nov 2020) €7,300,000 Donor: 2nd European & Developing Countries Clinical Trials Partnership Programme – EDCTP2